GuillaumeFalourd/repositories-reports/reports/README.md

 - **Uniques 👁**
 - **Clones 📥**

-## Insights from the moment the automation is exceuted
+## Insights from the moment the automation is executed

 - **Contributores 👥**
 - **Forks 🔀**